High Blood Pressure During Aging and a Diet That May Help

 Hypertension, or high blood pressure, is a dangerous condition that becomes more common as people age.
 Blood pressure is the force of the blood pressing against the walls of the arteries as it travels away from the heart.
 The pressure is created by the heartbeat and normally rises during activity and then falls when we rest and relax.
-The term "hypertension" means a continually high blood pressure, even when we are calm and inactive.
+The term "hypertension" means that high blood pressure is continually high, even when we are calm and inactive.

 Hypertension is sometimes referred to as a silent killer, since although it may have no obvious symptoms it increases the risk of several potentially dangerous or deadly diseases.
 These include heart attacks (also called myocardial infarction), heart failure, strokes, peripheral artery disease, kidney disease, and eye problems.

 Luckily, although the risk of developing high blood pressure increases as we age, there are many things that we can do to lower this risk.
 Following a healthy diet such as the DASH one and exercising regularly may be very helpful for preventing hypertension.
 Getting regular medical checkups and seeking advice from a doctor are also important.

 Normal and Hypertension Blood Pressure Numbers